akhromieiev/eleventy-netlify-boilerplate/posts/car-rental-in-montenegro-sitngo-review.md

 ![The agent showed us the documents with car](/static/img/c644329e-edb4-4cd0-961d-7ea5c67e035b.jpg "The agent showed us the documents with car")

 He showed us the car, documents, explained some local traffic rules and what gas stations are better to use.
-The car has a car passport, green card, rental agreement.
+The car had a car passport, green card, rental agreement.
 We signed the agreement and started our trip.

 ![Rental agreement of Sitngo](/static/img/e9cb84e4-0ac1-457a-8b59-55424cc7eea2.jpg "Rental agreement of Sitngo")